Aditya200531/Anuvaad/README.md

 # Anuvaad
-Building an app helps in translation between ISL and speech.
+Building an app that helps in translation between ISL and speech.